declanvong/lazyscript/README.md

  - Change the error message to be "Constructor return type does not match containing class type" if a return tag on a constructor does not match
  - Check for the diagnostic errors I removed in program.ts and add them back again with more constrained checks against `NodeFlags.Hacked`
  - Actually clean up my fixes and put them in functions so I can rebase against upstream and not die from all the conflicts
+ - Rewrite all of my code as proper parse subtrees instead of rewriting nodes